-I’m Zoe Russo, though I prefer to go by Emory, and I am a junior at UMBC and the Humanities Scholars Program.
+I’m Zoe Russo, though I prefer to go by Emory, and I am a senior at UMBC and the Humanities Scholars Program.
 I graduated from the International Baccalaureate program at Edgewood High School, and am completing a double major in History and the English Literature track.
 I am considering attending graduate school, and would like to pursue a career in writing, possibly in journalism or publishing.
+In the fall semester of 2016 I studied abroad in Estonia at the University of Tartu, where I studied history and Russian language.
+At UMBC I am a member of Freedom Alliance, Spectrum, Bartleby Literary Magazine, and more.

-Hello, my name is Morgan Chadderton and I’m entering my third year as a humanities scholar at UMBC.
-I am a Modern Languages, Linguistics, and Intercultural Communication major, studying French and Russian and I am a member of the Honors College as well.
-I am also interested in pursuing an international politics minor, and potentially an intercultural communications certificate.
+Hello, my name is Morgan Chadderton and I’m entering my fourth and final year as a humanities scholar at UMBC.
+I am a Modern Languages, Linguistics, and Intercultural Communication major, studying French and Russian.
+I am also pursuing a political science minor.

 I’m Kaitlyn Moretz, and I’m a Media & Communications major.
 I’m excited to be experiencing more of an urban lifestyle at UMBC, although it will be very different than the rural part of Harford County I currently live in!
 I love to read, write, work with children, and spend time outside (when it’s warm).